 How can strengthening and stretching help your arthritis?13 November 2020

-We’re all spending more time at home and adapting to different routines whether that’s our work, socialising or zooming in to our favourite gym class.
+We’re continuing to adapt to different routines whether that’s our work, socialising or our exercise routine.

-Keeping moving and making movement part of your weekly routine is important.
-By doing strength and stretching exercises you can help increase mobility and ease pain.
+Keeping moving and making regular movement part of your week is important.
+By doing strength and stretching exercises you can help to boost your mood, increase mobility (which can help with daily tasks) and ease pain.

 If you’re working from home, getting up regularly (every 15-30 minutes) from your workspace and screen is recommended to help avoid you being stuck in the same position all day.
 Read more about how to keep yourself healthy when working from home.

 Benefits of strengthening and stretching